 As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

-Reading in general is a great indoor hobby, but non-fiction reading is the most beneficial.
-Non-fiction includes genres such as history, science, philosophy, biographies, autobiographies, self-help and business.
-Focusing on these genres will lead to the following improvements:
+Reading in general is a great indoor hobby, but nonfiction reading is the most beneficial.
+Nonfiction includes genres such as history, science, philosophy, biographies, autobiographies, self-help and business.
+Focusing on these genres will:

-• Increases your general knowledge of past and current events
+- Increase your general knowledge of past and current events.

-• Teaches you valuable lessons about work, relationships and life in general
+- Teach you valuable lessons about work, relationships and life in general.

-Although reading fiction books can unlock your sense of imagination and adventure, non-fiction offers more functional benefits that you can use to improve your situation.
-That’s why it’s one of the greatest indoor hobbies for men.
-Give one of these renowned non-fiction books a try and start reading every day!
+Although reading fiction books can unlock your sense of imagination and adventure, nonfiction offers more functional benefits that you can use to improve your situation.
+That’s why it’s one of the most satisfying men’s hobbies.
+Give Sun Tzu’s The Art of War, Truman Capote’s In Cold Blood and other renowned titles a try and start reading every day!

 2. Start a Journal